JoshuaWidjaja/WolfTD/README.md

 # WolfTD
 WolfTD is a simple Tower Defense game created in Unity.
-As of right now the game is fully functional and features the following
+As of right now the game is fully functional and features the following.
+I'd like to add some more to the game, given the time.

 * 3 different types of turrets
 * Level selection